cosmicdreams/final_project_group1/README.md

 ![](https://github.com/cosmicdreams/final_project_group1/blob/main/app/Resources/JN5.png)

-#### With this, the user is able to upload an image of an unknown pokemon, select the button “Who’s that Pokemon”, and be able to search our image database for a matching pokemon.
-The app then retrieves specific information about the identified pokemon
+#### With this, the user is able to upload an image of an unknown Pokemon, select the button “Who’s that Pokemon”, and be able to search our image database for a matching Pokemon.
+The app then retrieves specific information about the identified Pokemon

 ![](https://github.com/cosmicdreams/final_project_group1/blob/main/app/Resources/JN6.png)